2022 South Korean presidential election: Results

 The Korean Broadcasting System was the first broadcaster to forecast that Yoon would be the winner of the election at 3:22 a.m.
 KST on the morning of 10 March.
 Shortly after at 3:50 a.m.
 KST, Lee conceded defeat and congratulated Yoon for his victory.
-Yoon's victory margin of 0.73% made this the closest presidential election result in South Korea.
+Yoon's victory margin of 0.73% made this the closest presidential election result in South Korean history.
 Yoon called the result "a victory for the people", and indicated that national unity for Koreans was his top priority.

 Lee won Jeju Island, Incheon and Gyeonggi Province (the most populous province in South Korea), where he was a former governor; however, the housing crisis in Seoul swung the city and its suburbs to the conservative Yoon with a 310,000 vote margin (previously, liberal Moon Jae-in won Seoul twice in his two campaigns in 2012 and 2017).
 This allowed Yoon to overcome Lee nationwide by 247,000 raw votes.
 Lee won the Honam provinces of Jeolla and the city of Gwangju with over 80% of votes; however Yoon's vote share of >10% was the best result a conservative candidate had achieved in these liberal strongholds.

-By region
+By province and city

-Major candidates

-Breakdown of votes by region for candidates with at least 1% of the total votes.

-Minor candidates

-Breakdown of votes by region for candidates with less than 1% of the total votes.

 Aftermath

 Commentators suggested that the Democrats' defeat, and the comeback of the conservatives was unforeseen given their landslide defeat in the 2017 election after the Park Geun-hye impeachment.
-The incumbent liberals' failure to provide high-quality housing at affordable prices, double standards in the government's anti-corruption campaign, and limited success in achieving promised reforms to social policy despite an overwhelming majority in the National Assembly, and failure to nurture new political talents unlike the PPP were reasons cited for the defeat of the Democrats.
+Reasons cited for the defeat of the Democrats included their failure to provide high-quality housing at affordable prices, double standards in the government's anti-corruption campaign, limited success in achieving promised social reforms despite an overwhelming majority in the National Assembly, and failure to nurture new political talents (unlike the PPP).

+In October 2024, it was revealed that the opinion polls showing National Revolutionary Party candidate and cult leader Huh Kyung-young above Justice Party candidate Sim Sang-jung were faked.
+Myung Tae-kyun, a political broker closely aligned with President Yoon Suk Yeol, artificially and illegally inflated the results of the opinion polls to favor Huh.
+He attempted to raise the approval rating of National Revolutionary Party candidate Huh in order to have him appear in a TV debate, after which he attempted to attack Democratic Party candidate Lee Jae Myung.
+In a recorded call with People Power Party member and deputy director at the Future Korea Research Institute, Kang Hye-kyung, Myung asked "Is the opinion poll coming out today?
+Huh Kyung-young needs to come out to have an advantage now."
+Myung continued, "Huh Kyung-young is also the breadwinner for all the kids under him, so when they give out the results (of the opinion poll), shouldn't it come out at 5%?"
+One of the criteria for a candidate to appear on the televised candidate debates is for the candidate to poll at 5% in 3 different polling firms approved by the National Elections Commission, to which the Future Korea Research Institute was accredited during 2022 election.